Angel-Karasu/image-listener/README.md

 To use this image listener, simply go on the [image listener website](https://angel-karasu.github.io/image-listener/) and upload the image to listen.

-See the `image_listener.js` file if you want to understand how the image listener works.
+See the `image_listener.js` file or read [How it works section](#how-it-works) if you want to understand how the image listener works.

 ## How it works